lsst/rtn-045/index.rst

 .. abstract::

-   Guidelines for anyone creating or updating user-facing tutorials for the Rubin Observatory, such as demonstrations of how to use the Rubin Science Platform (RSP) or how to analyze Legacy Survey of Space and Time (LSST) data.
+   Guidelines for user-facing tutorials produced by the Rubin Observatory and maintained by the Rubin Community Science team (CST).
-   Principles, conventions, templates, formats, and styles for code and text are provided.
+   This document defines the principles and formatting for Jupyter Notebook and documentation-based tutorials that demonstrate how to use the Rubin Science Platform (RSP) to analyze data from the Legacy Survey of Space and Time (LSST).
-   All Rubin staff and the broader science community should use these guidelines if contributing to the set of user-facing tutorials maintained by the Rubin Community Science team (CST).
+   All Rubin staff and the broader science community should use these guidelines if contributing to the set of user-facing tutorials maintained by the CST.

 ..
 Metadata such as the title, authors, and description are set in metadata.yaml